 Tea Ceremony teachings are guided by Atsumi Soatsu Matsuda Sensei in the Unrasenke Tradition of Japanese Tea Ceremony (Chado).
 Atsumi Matsuda has studied tea ceremony in Japan for over 30 years and holds a Certified Tea Instructor license.
 She is also a member of the Urasenke U.S. & Canada Tea Ceremony Association, and the Knoxville Asian Cultural Center.

-Atsumi Sensei visits the center quarterly and Chado practice session are held monthly.
+Atsumi Sensei visits the center quarterly and Chado practice session are held in between her visits.